 A Sous Chef is second in command and has broader responsibilities, including supervising multiple stations, assisting the Head Chef and managing kitchen operations.

 Typically, they focus on one specialty.
-However, mastering multiple stations can make you more versatile and improve career advancement prospects.
+However, mastering multiple stations can make you more versatile and improve your career advancement prospects.

 A Chef de Partie manages a specific station in a commercial kitchen, preparing dishes, training staff and assisting with menu development.